 |Times:||4 sessions daily: 9:30am-11am | 11:30am-1pm | 1:30pm-3pm | 3:30pm-5pm

-To comply with the Gallery’s COVID-Safe plan which limits visitor numbers, visitors are required to pre-book a 90-minute session.
+To comply with the Gallery’s COVID-Safe plan which limit the number of people in attendance at any one time, visitors are required to pre-book a 90-minute session.

 |Bookings:||ESSENTIAL!
 Book via EventBrite|